Surrogacy Options by Country

-A key question for many is where to access surrogacy.
+A key question for many is where to access surrogacy or the surrogacy options by country.
 If it is legal in your country and you can afford it and can locate a suitable surrogate, surrogacy in your home country is the ideal option. (see Countries Allowing Surrogacy)

 Before choosing a destination, find out